Jesse Bisiwu

-Mac-Anthony Ezeudogu (born 9 September 2007)is an English professional footballer who plays as a winger for Club Brugge.
+Jesse Eugen Kwabena Bisiwu (born 22 January 2008) is a Belgian professional footballer who plays as a left winger for Segunda Federación club Barcelona Atlètic.

 Club career

+Club Brugge

-A product of the youth academy at Club Brugge, at the age of fourteen years-old, he was allowed to play in a friendly match for the first team that trained whilst the winter World Cup in Qatar took place.
+A product of the youth academy at Club Brugge, at the age of fourteen years-old, Bisiwu was allowed to play in a friendly match for the first team that trained whilst the winter World Cup in Qatar took place.

-He played for Club NXT in the Challenger Pro League as a 15 year-old during the 2023-24 season.
-The following season, his performances including a notable goal against Beveren which involved him running almost the entire field, and a goal against RFC Liège in April 2025 as his side came back from 1-0 down to win 2-1 in injury time.
-He extended his contract with Club Brugge during the 2024-25 season.
+Bisiwu played for Club NXT in the Challenger Pro League as a 15-year-old during the 2023–24 season.
+The following season, his performances including a notable goal against Beveren which involved him running almost the entire field, and a goal against RFC Liège in April 2025 as his side came back from 1–0 down to win 2–1 in injury time.
+Bisiwu extended his contract with Club Brugge during the 2024–25 season.

+Barcelona

+On 31 July 2026, Bisiwu joined La Liga club Barcelona, signing a contract until 30 June 2031.
+He was registered with the reserves, but was also issued squad number 27 with the first team as well.

 International career

-A Belgian youth international, he was named for the Belgium national under-17 football team squad for 2025 UEFA European Under-17 Championship.
+A Belgian youth international, Bisiwu was named for the Belgium national under-17 football team squad for 2025 UEFA European Under-17 Championship.
+Holding dual nationality, he has not ruled out representing Ghana in the future.

 Style of play

-He is noted for his dribbling ability on the wing, and has been nicknamed a "contortionist".
+Bisiwu is noted for his dribbling ability on the wing, and has been nicknamed a "contortionist".
 There has been a comparison with the style of play of Khalilou Fadiga.